kip-dk/angular-xrm-webresource/README.md

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/xrm-deploy-result.png)

-And looking within Dynamic 365 solution explore:
+And looking within Dynamics 365 solution explore:

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/xrm-deploy-solution-result.png)

 #### Behind the scene

 The deploy tool is farily simple.
-It has a Setting.cs that maps 1-1 to the xrm.deploy.json, and the class has a simple static member that assume the file to be configuration file to be placed in current folder.
+It has a Setting.cs that maps 1-1 to the xrm.deploy.json, and the class has a simple static method that assumes the configuration file to be placed in current folder.

-Then we have a ResourceTypeEnum.cs that simple defines the 10 different types of ressource dynamic 365 supportes.
+Then we have a ResourceTypeEnum.cs that simple defines the 10 different types of ressource Dynamics 365 is supporting.
 On top of that a simple Extensions.cs file that can map from a file name extension, ex .html to the corresponding resource type, ex.
 ResourceTypeEnum.Html.

 The import manager have all the logic.
-The method is: Initially lookup the solution, and from there the publisher to get the CustomizationPrefix to be used on upload.
+The method used in the program is:

+1. Initially lookup the solution, and from there the publisher to get the CustomizationPrefix to be used on upload.
-Then for each file in the dist folder, lookup and update, or create if new a WebResource with correct name and type.
-The name and structure in dynamic 365 will exactly correspond to the structure in the dist folder.
+1. Then for each file in the dist folder, lookup and update, or create if new a WebResource with correct name and type.
+1. If the file is new to the solution, also add the newly created WebResource to the solution.

+The name and structure in Dynamics 365 will exactly correspond to the structure in the dist folder.

 If the dist folder contains any files that cannot be mapped to one of the 10 types, the process will throw an exception.

-##### some details - creating a web resource, publish it, and finally attach it to a solution:
+##### Some details - creating a web resource, publish it, and finally attach it to a solution:
 ```c#
 webResource = new Entity
 {